-If you’ve ever walked around Lisbon, I bet you’ve noticed all those cafes with counters full of yummy cakes.
+So you’re looking for the best pastel de nata in Lisbon… If you’ve ever walked around Lisbon, I bet you’ve noticed all those cafes with counters full of yummy cakes and pastries.
 Give us Portuguese people an espresso with a little cake or pastry on the side and we’re happy.
 Well, at least I am!

-I’ll narrow down your options to just two: Belem, and Manteigaria.
+I’ll narrow down your options to just two: Pasteis de Belem and Manteigaria.

 Pasteis de Belem

-Read anything about Lisbon and Pasteis de Belem will be down as the de-facto destination for an authentic pastel de nata.
+Read anything about Lisbon and Pasteis de Belem will be down as the de-facto destination for an authentic (and arguably the best) pastel de nata.
 These guys have been making these little tarts of goodness since 1837 so they’ve pretty much got the recipe nailed, and boy do they taste good!

 The other big difference I noticed is that Belem’s custard filling is far less intense than most pasteis de nata I’ve eaten.
 Where most pasteis de nata have a comparatively strong, distinctive custard filling, the one from Pasteis de Belem is far more creamy and soft.
 For fat/sweet-toothed people like me, that means you can eat 2 or more of them without feeling sick.
 That’s always a good thing.